 A creditor can ask a court to freeze a bank account and turn over the funds to settle an unpaid debt.
 Depending on the state in which you live, the court may be able to seize only limited amounts, but this garnishment may include the original debt plus fees or costs levied by the court.
-If you have a joint bank account with your spouse and she is being sued by a creditor, your account assets might also be seized.
+If you have a joint bank account with your spouse and they are being sued by a creditor, your account assets might also be seized.
 You can remove money before it is frozen or act to guard assets not eligible for garnishment.

 Joint Account Liability

 When you deposit money into a joint bank account with your wife, that money automatically belongs to both of you, as both names are on the account.
 The advantage of this arrangement is that if one of you dies, the money is not subject to probate and is immediately available to the other account holder.
 In common law property states, debts incurred by one spouse are that spouse's debts alone.
 In a community property state, any debts incurred during the marriage are owed by both spouses, but debts incurred before the marriage belong to each individual person alone.

 Funds Exempt From Garnishment